fyhertz/epilepsia/README.md

  If for some reason you don't want to reflash your beaglebone, epilepsia should still work (maybe with some more work) as long as you have the pru_rproc driver (and not the uio_pruss driver).

 1. So, if you don't want any headache, get the latest official debian build [here](https://beagleboard.org/latest-images) (with debian 9 as of May 2018) and flash your device with it.
-2. On the bb green wireless: disable the wireless virtual overlay.
-Right now, epilepsia is using two pins needed by that overlay: P8_11 and P9_31.
+2. On the bb green wireless you need to disable the wireless virtual overlay.
+Epilepsia requires P8_11 and P9_31.
 To do that edit /boot/uEnv.txt and **uncomment "disable_uboot_overlay_wireless=1"**.
 On the bb black, disable hdmi video: **uncomment "disable_uboot_overlay_video=1"**.
 3. TODO

+## Optional instructions

-Optionaly, to avoid unnecessary write access to bb emmc and prolongate its lifespan you can do the following:
+To avoid unnecessary write access to bb emmc and prolongate its lifespan you can do the following:

 1. Use a circular buffer for syslogs: `apt-get install busybox-syslogd; dpkg --purge rsyslog`
 2. Use tmpfs for logs and tmp files.
 Edit /etc/fstab and append: